zero24x/nlove/README.md

 1) When I run the "roll" command, why do i get timeouts so often until it works?
 The command will ask a randomly selected subscriber of nlove who may be offline or slow to respond.
 Just wait until the automatic retry finds a match.
+The pub/sub subcription length is for ~ 10min worth of blocks - delays joins/leaves but less network/node load.
 # Credits
 Icons by http://www.famfamfam.com/lab/icons/silk/